beclamide/gta-css/README.md

 I was also curious to see how good CSS is for making computer games (spoiler alert: it's not).

-## Concept

-I wanted to try to keep as much of the visual stuff within CSS as possible and use JS for only game logic.
+I wanted to try to keep as much of the visual stuff within CSS as possible and use JS only for game logic.

 ## Getting Started